North Carolina Hit and Run Accident Lawyers

-Unfortunately, hit and run accidents leave the injured party to fend for him or herself.
+Unfortunately, hit-and-run accidents leave the injured party to fend for him or herself.
 That said, many of our clients are surprised to learn that there are various ways to obtain compensation from hit and run accidents — even if the at-fault driver is not identified or found.
 Call a hit and run attorney at Riddle & Brantley today for help.
 The consultation is always free, and you will never pay any attorney fees unless we win your case and you receive compensation.

 Hit and Run Accident Claims

 When the Driver is Identified

 In some cases, law enforcement easily identifies and locates the driver.
-This is frequently done by tracking license plate numbers or using traffic or other surveillance camera footage.
-In these situations, you may be able to file a car accident claim against the identified driver to recover compensation for your injuries.
+This is frequently done by tracking license plate numbers or using traffic, dash cams, or other surveillance camera footage.
+In these situations, you can file a car accident claim against the identified driver to recover compensation for your injuries.

 When the Driver is Not Identified

 However, even if authorities are not able to locate the driver, you may still have a claim and be able to recover compensation after a hit and run accident.
 Under these circumstances, drivers injured in a hit and run accident can collect compensation through their uninsured/underinsured motorist policy.

 Many of our clients are hesitant to file an uninsured claim against their insurance policy because they are worried their premiums will go up.
 While this concern is valid, it is unlikely to happen.
 In North Carolina, an insurance cannot increase your premium because you filed an uninsured claim from a hit and run accident.
 We recommend that if you were hit by a truck or car in a hit and run accident, you contact an attorney as soon as possible.
-An experienced personal injury lawyer can help you navigate the complicated process of filing an uninsured claim.
+An experienced personal injury lawyer at Riddle & Brantley can help you navigate the complicated process of filing an uninsured claim.

-Hit and Run Attorneys in North Carolina That Are Ready to Help
+Hit and Run Attorneys in North Carolina Who Are Ready to Help